NG39/wad/air/README.md

 Repository for the devleopment of our AirBnBark web application project.
 ## Team Members:
-Sanajana Karumuri
+Sanajana Karumuri,
-Nicole Genkovska
+Nicole Genkovska,
-Kieran Swedlund
+Kieran Swedlund,
-Tiffany Babey
+Tiffany Babey,
-Hakan Erkol
+Hakan Erkol,

 ## Setup the project